 3. Mount Grace Priory and Scarth Wood Moor – 8 miles

 This lovely walk starts at the pretty North York Moors village of Osmotherley and takes in the 14th-century Mount Grace Priory – the best-preserved Carthusian monastery in Britain.
 You’ll walk through the grounds and onto a woodland path that leads to the priory.
-Carrying on from here, you’ll get panoramic views and pass our very own Chequers, which used to be a cattle drover’s inn.
+Carrying on from here, you’ll get panoramic views across the countryside.

 4. Lastingham and Ana Cross – 8.5 miles